Exploring the world of murals and art directly from industry professionals

 Registration & Rates

-Click the “register now” button for rates and to sign up or “view the brochure”.
+Click “register now” for rates and sign up.

 Frequently Asked Questions (FAQs)

 Who are the kids learning from?
-Students will be learning primarily from Caroline Truong, an Artist and Muralist with a solid foundation in both education and the arts.
-Caroline holds a BA in Art Education and has years of experience teaching in public schools.
-She also earned a Master’s degree in Human Resource Development, specializing in Instructional Design, and has spent years developing programs and facilitating workshops.
+Students will be learning primarily from Caroline Truong.
+Caroline is a practicing Artist with a BA in Art Education and has years of experience teaching in public schools.
+She has earned a Master’s degree in Human Resource Development, specializing in Instructional Design, and has experience developing programs and facilitating workshops.
 As an Artist, Caroline brings communities and schools together through collaborative mural projects, sharing her knowledge and love for painting.
 She’ll be supported by teaching assistants, and on occasion, local art instructors who may lead special activities.
-In addition, each week will feature a guest speaker — accomplished industry professionals — who will host an Artist Talk and lead an interactive workshop.
+In addition, each week will feature a guest speaker, another practicing Artist who will host a talk and activity.

 What ages is the program for, and how many kids will be in each group?
-Our program is designed for kids ages 7–12 years old.
-We keep our groups small with a 1:8 adult-to-child ratio to ensure each child gets plenty of support and attention.
+Activities are geared towards kids ages 7–12 years old.
+We keep our groups small with a 1:8 adult-to-child ratio.
 This summer, Caroline Truong is the lead instructor.
 She’ll be joined by an assistant art teacher, and at times, guest instructors with professional experience in visual arts will lead special lessons.

 Lunch, snacks, and food allergies?
 We have a snack pantry available for students, or students may bring their own lunch and snacks.
 There is option to purchase lunch, which is ordered from a local eatery or store.
 Our studio is not “nut free”.
 We cannot ensure that families refrain from sending their student to school with lunches/snacks that might have nuts in them.
 If your child has any type of food allergy, contact us to discuss the degree of severity prior to enrolling and how we can provide reasonable accommodations.